Bit-Apps-Pro/wp-telemetry/readme.md

 **You are good to go! 👍️**

-The telemetry client will start sending data to your configured api base url.
+The telemetry client will start sending data `weekly` to your configured server url.

 ## Configuration